-Established in 2011, M Stem Cell is the leading academic institution in the United States in the production of disease-specific human embryonic stem cell (ds-hESC) lines and in submission and acceptance of lines to the National Institutes of Health (NIH).
-Our mission is to advance the use of stem cells in biomedial research and to foster education, collaboration and new discovery.
+Established in 2011, MStem Cell is the leading academic institution in the United States in the production of disease-specific human embryonic stem cell (ds-hESC) lines and in submission and acceptance of lines to the National Institutes of Health (NIH).
+Our mission is to advance the use of stem cells in biomedical research and to foster education, collaboration and new discovery.

 Director Gary D. Smith, PhD